eradman/entr/README.md

     $ ls *.js | entr -r node app.js

-Clear the screen and run a query:
+Clear the screen and run a query after the SQL script is updated:

-    $ echo my.sql | entr -c psql -f /_
+    $ echo my.sql | entr -p psql -f /_

 Rebuild project if a source file is modified or added to the src/ directory: